Residents have formed an

-As well as setting up the action group she has started a Scotland-wide petition which got hundreds of signatures within the first three days.
+As well as setting up the action group she has started a Scotland-wide ‘change.org’ petition which got hundreds of signatures within days.

-The petition ‘Tell Fergus Ewing To Ban Fracking in Scotland’ is on the Facebook page, Torrance Fracking Say No.
+The petition ‘Tell Fergus Ewing to ban Fracking in Scotland’ is on their Facebook page, Torrance Fracking Say No.

 Ruth said: “Torrance is a beautiful, special place.
 I go out running regularly along the river Kelvin just five minutes’ walk away from my house, and I meet a lot of people walking their dogs or just enjoying nature there.

 “I can’t bear to see the beauty of the Kelvin valley being destroyed and lost for good.